Oztechan/Global/docs/CONTRIBUTING.md

 ### Description

-Description has to have `Resloves Oztechan/REPO_NAME#ISSUE_ID` with relevant issue.
+Description has to have `Resloves Oztechan/{{ repository.name }}#ISSUE_ID` with relevant issue.
 It will help automatically close relevant issue once the PR is merged.

 Example: